Francisco I. Madero: Return to Mexico

 In 1893, the 20-year-old Madero returned to Mexico and assumed management of one of the Madero family's hacienda at San Pedro, Coahuila.
-Well traveled and well educated, he was now in robust health.
+Well-traveled and well-educated, he was now in robust health.
 Proving an enlightened and progressive member of the Madero commercial complex, Francisco installed new irrigation, introduced American-made cotton and cotton machinery, and built a soap factory and also an ice factory.
 He embarked on a lifelong commitment to philanthropy.
 His employees were well paid and received regular medical exams; he built schools, hospitals, and community kitchens; and he paid to support orphans and award scholarships.
 He also taught himself homeopathy and offered medical treatments to his employees.
 Francisco became increasingly engaged with Spiritism and in 1901 was convinced that the spirit of his brother Raúl, who had died at age 4, was communicating with him, urging him to do charity work and practice self-discipline and self-abnegation.
 Madero became a vegetarian and stopped drinking alcohol and smoking.

 Already well-connected to a wealthy family and now well-educated in business, he had built a personal fortune of over 500,000 pesos by 1899.
 He invested in mines with other members of his family, which came to compete with interests of the Guggenheim family in Mexico.
 The family was organized on patriarchal principles, so that even though young Francisco was wealthy in his own right, his father and especially his grandfather Evaristo viewed him as someone who should be under the authority of his elders.
 As the eldest sibling, Francisco exercised authority over his younger brothers and sisters.
-In January 1903, he married Sara Pérez, first in a civil ceremony, and then a Catholic nuptial mass celebrated by the archbishop.
+In January 1903, he married Sara Pérez Romero, first in a civil ceremony, and then a Catholic nuptial mass celebrated by the archbishop.